albanywang2000/Forex-Connect/Win64/CS/dotnet40/TableManager/CloseAllPositionsByInstrument/ReadMe.txt

-GetOffers application
+CloseAllPositionsByInstrument application

 Brief
 ==================================================================================
-This sample shows how to get actual information about offers.
+This sample shows how to close all positions for the specified instrument.
+After the successful order execution it will print the balance and the closed trades table.
+Otherwise, it will print information about an error.
 The sample performs the following actions:
 1. Login.
-2. Print actual bid and ask prices for all offers.
-3. Wait 10 seconds and print offer updates.
+2. Close all positions for the specified instrument by using a netting close order.
+3. Wait for tables to update.
+4. Print information about all closed trades.
+   If an order has not been executed, information about an error will be printed instead.
-4. Logout.
+5. Logout.

 Building the application
 ==================================================================================